UtherII/utherii.github.io/README.md

 ## Integrate other kind of documentations
 ### What:
  - Allow in the sidebar entries not directly related to a specific element in the code.
-It might be used to add documentation, like the "Rust Book" for std, a Guide for a framework, ...
+It might be used to add documentation, like the "Rust Book" for std, a guide for a framework, ...
  - When you click on the item on the sidebar, the documentation is opened at the right side as a regular documentation page.
  - Links in doc-comments to files related to theses items would open on the right side too, as if they had been selected from the sidebar.
+ - Searches would be able to return entries from the related documents, along with doc-commented items
 ### Why:
  - For some crates the most interesting pieces of information are not directly in the Rustdoc.
 It would be interesting to directly access them from the sidebar as a regular item.
  - The documentation not directly related to code would really feel first party.
 ### Details:
- - An attribute in the crate would point to the document to integrate, for example `[!doc(mdbook = "../book", entry="The Book")]` exact syntax TBD.
+ - Attributes in the crate would define documents to integrate and it's name and location on the documentation tree, for example `[!doc(mdbook = "../book", entry="Learning/The Book")]`.
+Exact syntax TBD.
 ### Questions:
- - Should we open in the right side, in a new browser window or offer both options.
  - What kind of doc do we want to support ?
    - Markdown files seems obvious since there is already markdown support in rustdoc
    - Link to documentation page of websites might be opened in a iframe (maybe sandboxed ?)
    - Handling mdBooks might be more complex, but it seems interesting since it a pretty common format to write guides in the Rust community.
 The Rust source already include multiple mdbook and some of them are referenced in the stdlib doc-comments.
+ - Should we fully integrate, open in a new browser window or offer both options.
 ### What's in the prototype:
- - The prototype has a "The Book" entry, but nothing happens when you click on it
+ - The prototype has a "The Book" entry, but nothing happens yet when you click on it

 ## Top-bar to scroll directly to the desired section
 ### What: